rskottap/airoot/src/airoot/audio/TextToAudio.md

 ## Notes 📝

-- Do `get_models("TextToAudio")` in python to see the config for default models to use for speech and music based on CPU vs GPU availablity.
+- Do `get_model_config("TextToAudio")` in python to see the config for default models to use for speech and music based on CPU vs GPU availablity.

 - The **first time** the audiogen command is run (for speech or music), the script `test_load_model.py` is run with the different models available (in order), and sets the **first model that can be successfully loaded into memory** as the **default model** for that machine.
 Writes the default model to `~/.cache/airoot/<module>/...`.
     - This can take long the first time, so please allow it some time.